Chapter 43:

 Warning: This SpellBook Was Human!

-Horrick reached the bridge to the refinery contained an abandoned line of traffic to the city interior.
-A line of refinery workers in coveralls and overalls hurried past on the walk.
-Work boots caked with dust and oil tapped the cement.
-They whispered about the approaching wave.
+Horrick reached the bridge to the refinery.
+An abandoned line of traffic flowed to the city interior.
+A line of refinery workers in coveralls hurried past.
+Work boots caked with dusty oil tapped the cement.

 “Hey you!” shouted a tall dragon in oil-stained overalls, “Get to the high ground.
-We’re going to the municipal building to tough it out on the roof.
+We’re going to the municipal building to tough it out.
 Join us.”

 The municipal building across the bridge and down the block was made of stone strong enough to survive the flood.
 It could serve as a possible rendezvous point from which to conduct searches after the tsunami.

 Horrick peered over the horizon past the red and white striped towers.
-The wall of death roared in the not distance enough.
-He looked for any sign of Jorseph on the dark horizon without even a moon to light the froth.
-Through his binoculars the inky silhouette blended with the night.
-He saw no sign of the rendezvous team, not even a sealing commission drone among the multiple world government devices flying past.
-He thought of his drone sitting atop Grabby’ library with a frown.
+The wall of death roared behind them.
+No moon lit the dark wall’s froth.
+He looked for any sign of Jorseph on a dark horizon.
+The inky silhouette blended with the night through his binoculars.
+He saw no sign of the rendezvous team, not even a sealing commission drone among the world government devices.
+He remembered his drone sitting atop Grabby’ library with a frown.

-Nothing could be accomplished here, he thought, and he’d be putting himself in near certainty of death for it.
-Horrick put his hands in his pockets, four of them, and rubbed his mane back with another.
+Nothing could be accomplished here.
+He’d be putting himself in near certainty of death.
+Horrick put his hands in his pockets, four of them, and rubbed his mane with another.

 The Sealing Commission lost this battle before it started.
 Rising Sun was World Artifact territory.
 Worse, Jorseph was in danger because of his actions.